deepaksood619/deepaksood619.github.io/docs/decentralized-applications/coins-tokens-chains/bitcoin.md

 <https://www.economist.com/finance-and-economics/2022/01/01/is-a-greener-faster-and-more-decentralised-alternative-to-bitcoin-possible>

+## Is bitcoin deflationary

+Yes, Bitcoin is deflationary.

+Bitcoin's monetary policy is designed to create a limited supply of coins, with a maximum of 21 million Bitcoins that can ever exist.
+This means that unlike traditional currencies, which can be printed and issued by central banks, the supply of Bitcoin is fixed and cannot be increased beyond the predetermined limit.

+As more people adopt Bitcoin and demand for it increases, the limited supply of Bitcoins creates upward pressure on the price, resulting in deflationary effects.
+In other words, as the demand for Bitcoin grows, its value tends to increase, and the cost of goods and services priced in Bitcoin tends to decrease over time.

+This deflationary aspect of Bitcoin is one of the factors that makes it attractive to investors, as they believe that the limited supply and potential increase in demand will drive up its value in the long term.
+However, it also poses challenges for its use as a currency, as deflation can discourage spending and investment in the short term, which can affect economic growth.

 ## P2PKH

 **Pay-to-Public-Key-Hash (P2PKH)** is a method of sending bitcoin to a specific address.
 In this method, instead of sending money to a public key, as in P2PK transactions, a hash of the public key is used.